Walker County, Georgia: Natural attractions and features

-Government and politics
+Government

-As of 2020, Walker County was one of only nine counties in the United States still employing the sole commissioner form of government.
+Until 2020, Walker County was one of only nine counties in the United States still employing the sole commissioner form of government.
 Georgia is the last remaining state that allows sole commissioners.
 In a 2018 referendum, Walker County voters approved with an 80% margin a transition to a five-member board of commissioners, consisting of four commissioners elected by district and a chairperson.
-The first members of the board were elected in November 2020 and took office in January 2021 with Districts 1 and 2 commissioners serving an initial 2-year term and Districts 3 and 4 commissioners and the chairperson serving an initial 4-year term.
-From 2022, every commissioner will serve 4 year terms, therefore ensuring that half the commission is up for reelection every 2 years.
+The first members of the board were elected in November 2020 and took office in January 2021 with Districts 1 and 2 commissioners serving an initial two-year term and Districts 3 and 4 commissioners and the chairperson serving an initial four-year term.
+From 2022, every commissioner will serve four-year terms, therefore ensuring that half the commission is up for reelection every two years.
 The commission meets in LaFayette, the county seat.

-The commissioners of each district represent the following areas:
+The commissioners of each district represent these areas: